MercersKitchen/Advanced-CS/Pong OPP Lessons/README.md

 - Increase ball speed as score equalizer (modular)
 - Increase number of balls if score does not increase in a certain time limit

+---

+See Advanced CS Organization
+- GUI-Based Pong for Basic Classes

+---

 - AP Video about multiple drivers (Unit 2, Video 2)